hellohaptik/chatbot_ner/README.md

  For example, date detection in Hindi and Hinglish can be improved by adding data in csv files mentioned in the image below.
 You can refer to documentation for [date](https://github.com/hellohaptik/chatbot_ner/tree/develop/ner_v2/detectors/temporal/date), [time](https://github.com/hellohaptik/chatbot_ner/tree/develop/ner_v2/detectors/temporal/time) and [numbers](https://github.com/hellohaptik/chatbot_ner/tree/develop/ner_v2/detectors/numeral/number) respectively if you wish to contribute.
  ![Date Contribution](docs/images/date_contribution_example.png)
-- **Adding Detection Pattern Contribution**: You can simply add custom language patterns for different languages by adding simple functions.
-An example of adding custom pattern for detecting number of people can be referred [here](https://github.com/hellohaptik/chatbot_ner/tree/develop/ner_v2/detectors/numeral/number)
+- **Adding Detection Pattern**: You can simply add custom language patterns for different languages by adding simple functions.
+An example of adding custom pattern for detecting number of people can be referred [here](https://github.com/hellohaptik/chatbot_ner/tree/develop/ner_v2/detectors/numeral/number).

 Please refer to general steps of contribution, approval and coding guidelines mentioned here.